TheBenji/4inarow/README.md

 ##Summary

-A simple implementation of a two-player four-in-a-row game.
+A simple implementation of a two-player four-in-a-row game with node.js/socket.io.

 The game should work in all browsers, however you need a modern browser for an optimal layout.

+##Installation

+Clone the repo

+`npm install`
+`node app.js`

+Be happy and play

 ##Demo

-For a live demo, go to [http://jslegers.github.com/4inarow/](http://jslegers.github.com/4inarow/).
+A Multiplayer demo is at the moment not available

 This implementation is MIT licensed.